Resume Keywords: How to Find the Right Words to Beat the ATS

 [Featured Image] A woman is at home wearing a green dress and is holding papers and a pen to her chin.

 Your resume is the gateway to a new career and professional advancement.
-To make sure your resume puts your best foot forward, you’ll need to impress not only hiring managers but application filtering software, too.
+To ensure your resume puts your best foot forward, you’ll need to impress hiring managers and application filtering software, too.

-Today, approximately 75 percent of employers and 98.8 percent of Fortune 500 companies use an applicant tracking system (ATS) and/or recruiting management system (RMS) to streamline their hiring process [1,2].
+Today, approximately 98.4 percent of Fortune 500 companies use an applicant tracking system (ATS) and/or recruiting management system (RMS) to streamline their hiring process [1].
 These systems track applicants at every stage of the hiring process, manage applicant pools, and filter applications using keywords.

 Resume keywords are the key to improving your application’s chances of being seen by an employer.
-In this article, you will learn how the ATS and RMS comb resumes and learn tips for identifying the keywords that could help you land your next job.
+Explore how the ATS and RMS comb resumes and learn tips for identifying the keywords that could help you land your next job.

-To use keywords appropriately on your resume, it is important to first understand the systems that scan your resume and how they do so.
+To use keywords appropriately on your resume, it is first important to understand the systems that scan it and how they do so.

 What are an ATS and RMS?